-Sure, the supermarket's pet food aisle can be a confusing place now that cats and dogs have almost as many snack choices as humans do, so it’s good to have at least some direction on how to tickle your pet’s taste buds all the while making sure they get all the nutrients they need to stay healthy.
+However, diet is also key and these days cats and dogs have almost as many snack choices as humans, so we’ve teamed up with our team of in-house vets to give you the low down on how to tickle your pet’s taste buds all the while making sure they get all the nutrients they need to stay healthy.

-Resisting the temptation to drop your pup a treat from the dinner table isn’t just about keeping them at their correct weight either.
-A great deal of human food is toxic to our canine friends, even in small amounts.
-Food including avocados, onions, garlic, grapes, chocolate and milk should all be off the menu.
+Moreover, bear in mind that a great deal of human food is harmful to our canine friends – even in small amounts.
+Food including raisins, onions, garlic, grapes, chocolate and milk should all be off the menu.
 Anything caffeinated is a no-go too.
-For more information on what they can and cannot eat, see our guide to feeding pet dogs.

-Some dog treats are formulated to help with tooth decay, digestion and other medical issues, however do be aware of their fat content and always follow the serving suggestions.
-If you’re new to dog ownership and want to know exactly how best to feed your best friend – and exactly what not to feed him – don't be afraid to seek advice from your vet.
+Some dog treats are formulated to help with tooth decay, digestion and other medical issues; however, do be aware of their calorific content and always follow the serving suggestions.
+If you’re new to dog ownership and want to know exactly how best to feed your best friend, and exactly what not to feed him, don't be afraid to seek advice from your vet.

 Cats seem to have a reputation for being fussy eaters, which is rather hard to believe when they deliver a bedraggled rodent to your feet on occasions.

 When it comes to cat food, the options are very similar to our doggy friends.
-Wet food of varying sophistication is available in tins or pouches while dry varieties on offer range from the inexpensive kibble meal accompaniments to premium ‘complete’ science-type diets.
+Wet food of varying sophistication is available in tins or pouches while dry varieties range from the inexpensive kibble meal accompaniments to premium ‘complete’ type diets.

-Genetically, cats have a lesser tendency to overeat in comparison to dogs but cats can still put on weight quite easily.
-To keep kitty nice and lean, stick to the suggested portion sizes and don’t offer too many treats, even if they are a tool for cajoling your cat into doing what you say.
+Portion size - cats are often less likely to overeat than dogs, but they can still put on weight quite easily.
+To keep kitty nice and lean, stick to the suggested portion sizes and don’t offer too many treats, even if they’re a handy cajoling tool.

-As always, if you’re ever unsure about what to feed your cat, check with your vet.
-They will be happy to give free advice on the best food for your pet.
+As always, if you’re ever unsure about what to feed your pet, check with your vet.
+They will be happy to give free advice on the best food for your dog or cat.